 In another survey, researchers found that drivers thought it was okay for the designated driver to drink alcohol provided they were under the blood alcohol limit (BAC) of 0.08%.

 These findings and the attitudes expressed are very concerning.
-For these reasons, the National Transportation Safety Board has consistently called for lowering the blood alcohol limit to o.o5% from the current 0.08%.
-This would better reflect the findings on impairment through alcohol on driving skills.
+For these reasons, the National Transportation Safety Board has consistently called for lowering the blood alcohol limit to 0.05% from the current 0.08%.
+In the state of Utah, the blood alcohol limit was lowered to 0.05% and the state saw positive effects on highway safety.
+These findings could motivate other states that are on the fence about making this change.

 What Happens if You’re Caught Driving Over the Legal Limit?